 Welcome to my website!

-My name is Idris, a PhD candidate in the Department of Economics, University of South Carolina.
-I am in the 2024/5 academic job market.
-My research fields are development economics, economic history, and political economy, with a particular focus on historical persistence, the deep roots of comparative development, and the connection between political regime type and development.
-In my JMP I offer the first systematic investigation of the effects of Africa’s wave of democratization on economic performance and long-run development.
+My name is Idris, and I am a Ph.D. candidate in the Department of Economics at the University of South Carolina.
+I am currently on the 2024/2025 academic job market.
+My primary research fields are development economics, economic history, and political economy, with a particular focus on historical persistence, the deep roots of comparative development, and the relationship between political regime type and development.

 Abstract of Job Market Paper

-I investigate the effects of Africa’s 1990s wave of democratization on economic performance and long-run development.
-In the first part of the study, I document, using a dynamic panel fixed effects estimation, a robust positive impact of democratization on income per capita.
-When an average African country moves from a nondemocratic to a democratic regime its income per person increases by about 1.2 %.
-Alternatively, if it improves by 10 % on the liberal democracy index, its GDP per capita rises by 1.3 %.
-In the second part, I investigate the association between democratization and long-run development.
-To isolate the causal impact of democratization on long-run development, I exploit African borders that split same people (ethnicity) into present-day consolidated democracies and nondemocracies.
-In this exercise, I begin by showing grid cell-level panel fixed effects estimates of the impact of democratization on nighttime lights, a proxy of subnational development.
-I then use a within-ethnicity regression discontinuity specification to compute the development discontinuities across democratic-nondemocratic partitions.
-I find that democratic and nondemocratic partitions were at similar levels of development during the early years of democratization.
-However, democratic partitions became increasingly more developed over time, leading to a persistent development divergence.
-Today an average democratic partition is about 7 percentage points more likely to have light at night relative to its nondemocratic counterpart.
-I also compile an individual-level data capturing members of split ethnicities and use it to show the differential positive impact of democratization on human development and several contemporary measures of socioeconomic outcomes.
+I investigate the long-run effects of Africa’s 1990s wave of democratization on economic performance and long-run development.
+In the first part, I document a robust positive impact of democratization on income per capita using a dynamic panel fixed effects model.
+I find that transitioning from a nondemocratic to a democratic regime increases income per capita by about 1.2 %, while a 10 % improvement on the liberal democracy index raises GDP per capita by 1.3 %.
+In the second part, I isolate the causal impact of democratization on long-run development by exploiting African borders that partition historically and culturally homogeneous ethnic groups into present-day consolidated democracies and nondemocracies.
+In this exercise, I first present grid cell-level panel fixed effects estimates showing a robust positive impact of democratization on subnational development, measured by nighttime light density.
+I then employ a within-ethnicity geographic regression discontinuity specification to compute the development disparities across democratic and nondemocratic partitions over time.
+I find that democratic and nondemocratic partitions were initially at similar levels of development, but democratic partitions experienced sustained development gains, leading to persistent divergence.
+By 2013, grid cells in democratic partitions were about 7 percentage points more likely to have nighttime lights relative to their nondemocratic counterparts.
+Using individual-level data from partitioned ethnic groups, I further show that democratization improves human development and several contemporary socioeconomic outcomes.